prl-mushr/mushr_global_planner/README.md

 To call the planner, simply make a service request using the API:
 - start position is in world frame
 - goal position is in world frame
-- turning radius is the turning radius of the car.
+- turning radius is the turning radius of the car in meters.
 You can calculate your turning radius although we recommend you tune your car to match your expected turning radius.
 You should match the variables to the vesc settings preset [car length](https://github.com/prl-mushr/vesc/blob/master/vesc_main/config/racecar-uw-nano/vesc.yaml) and [delta](https://github.com/prl-mushr/mushr_base/blob/master/mushr_base/config/joy_teleop.yaml) (steering angle).
     ![equation image](https://drive.google.com/uc?export=view&id=12Fe6HDtbWj7XZcV6HvmQ-qeWHpfCcDX0)
 - planning time is the planning time cutoff.
 E.g. give me your best solution after 30 seconds